Man in court over Drogheda cocaine and cannabis seizures

 A man has appeared in court charged in connection with the seizure of cocaine and cannabis in Drogheda Co Louth on Monday.

-Karl Dennis (29), of Elmwood Close, Termonabbey, Drogheda, Co Louth, is charged with possession of cocaine for the purpose of sale or supply to another at Donor Business Park in Drogheda on November 11th.
+Karl Dennis (29), of Elmwood Close, Termonabbey, Drogheda, is charged with possession of cocaine for the purpose of sale or supply to another at Donore Business Park in Drogheda on November 11th.

-He is also charged with possession of cannabis for the purpose of sale or supply to another at Elmwood Close, Termonbarry.
+He is also charged with possession of cannabis for the purpose of sale or supply to another at Elmwood Close, Termonabbey.

 Det Garda Karl Mannion gave evidence of arresting, charging and cautioning Mr Dennis, who he said made no reply.
 He said gardaí were objecting to bail.